Attention Mechanism based Cognition-level Scene Understanding: Related Work

-From individual object level scene understanding~\cite{vuola2019mask} which aims at object instance segmentation and image recognition, to visual relationship detection~\cite{yang2019auto} which captures the relationship between any two objects in image or videos, state-of-the-art visual understanding models have achieved remarkable progress~\cite{DBLP:journals/corr/CarreiraZ17}.
-However, that is far from satisfactory for visual understanding as an ideal visual system necessitates the ability to understand the deep-level meaning behind a scene.
-Recent research on visual understanding has therefore shifted inference from recognition-level to cognition-level which contains more complex relationship inferences.
-Rowan et al.~\cite{zellers2019recognition} further formulated Visual Commonsense Reasoning as the VCR task, which is an important step towards reliable visual understanding, and benchmarked the VCR dataset.
-Specifically, the VCR dataset is sampled from a large sample of movie clips in which most of the scenes refer to logic inferences.
-For example, ``Why isn't Tom sitting next to David?'', which requires high-order inference ability about the scene to select the correct answer from available choices.
-Motivated studies generally fall into one of the following two categories based on the necessity of pre-training dataset.
+From individual object-level scene understanding~\cite{vuola2019mask,antol2015vqa,srivastava2012multimodal,krishna2017visual,dey2017gate,lu2016visual,zhang2023reducing}, which aims at object instance segmentation and image recognition, to~visual relationship detection~\cite{sabes1995advances,xiong2016dynamic,yang2019auto,zaremba2014recurrent,huang2019attention,wolfe2015visual}, which captures the relationship between any two objects in images or videos, state-of-the-art visual-understanding models have achieved remarkable progress~\cite{DBLP:journals/corr/CarreiraZ17,lugood}.
+However, there is still a long way to go, since an ideal visual system must have the ability to grasp the deeper meaning behind a scene.
+To aid in that, recent research on visual understanding has shifted inference from the recognition level to the cognition level, which contains more complex relationship inferences.
+Rowan~et~al.~\cite{zellers2019recognition} further formulated visual commonsense reasoning as the VCR task, an~important step towards reliable visual understanding, and~benchmarked the VCR dataset.
+Specifically, the~VCR dataset is sampled from a large pool of movie clips in which most scenes refer to logic inferences.
+For~example, ``Why isn't Tom sitting next to David?'' requires high-order inference ability about the scene to select the correct answer from available choices.
+Work towards achieving VCR generally falls into one of the following two categories based on whether a pre-training dataset is necessary or~not.

-The first line of research, pre-training approaches, trains the model on a large-scale dataset then fine-tunes the model for downstream tasks.
-The recent works include ERNIE-ViL-large~\cite{yu2020ernie} and UNITER-large~\cite{chen2019uniter}.
-While the former learns semantic relationship understanding for scene graph prediction, the latter is pre-trained to learn joint image-text representations.
-However, the generalizability of these models relies heavily on the pre-training dataset and therefore is not guaranteed.
+The first line of research, pre-training approaches, trains the model on a large-scale dataset and then fine-tunes the model for downstream tasks.
+Recent works include ERNIE-ViL-large~\cite{yu2020ernie} and UNITER-large~\cite{chen2019uniter}.
+While the former learns semantic relationship understanding for scene graph prediction, the~latter is pre-trained to learn joint image{--}text representations.
+However, the~generalizability of these models relies heavily on the pre-training dataset and therefore is not~guaranteed.